[GUIDE]

 Create Your AccountWhat Is a FiveM Roster System?

 A FiveM roster system is a tool for managing the members, ranks, departments, and organizational structure of a FiveM roleplay community.
-Think of it as the HR system for your server — it tracks who is in which department, what rank they hold, what units they belong to, and whether they're meeting activity requirements.
+Think of it as the HR system for your server — it tracks who is in which department, what rank they hold, what units they belong to, what they're certified for, and whether they're meeting activity requirements.

 Most FiveM servers start with Google Sheets for this.
 It works for small servers, but as your community grows past 20-30 members, spreadsheets become a management nightmare.
-You need manual Discord role syncing, have no activity tracking, LOA management is chaotic, and there's no proper audit trail.
+You have to sync Discord roles by hand, there's no activity tracking, leave-of-absence management is chaotic, and there's no proper audit trail of who changed what.

 A dedicated roster system like PulseRoster automates all of this.
-Discord roles sync automatically, activity tracking is built in, LOAs follow a proper request/approve workflow, and every action is logged.
+Discord roles sync automatically, activity tracking is built in, leaves of absence follow a proper request/approve workflow, and every action is logged.
 It's the Google Sheets replacement your server needs.

 Step-by-Step Setup Guide